 In studying politics and international relations, we try to understand what happens, to figure out what should happen, and to determine how this might be realised.
 Much of political study involves seeking to understand national and international political institutions, systems and forces – parliaments, presidents and power, votes, vetoes and violence – but it also seeks to explain the changes that occur in these and to articulate what further possibilities for change exist.
 But politics equally involves what is called political theory, examining what institutions, options and lives we ought to have: what justice demands, what freedom requires, what democracy could be.
 This is equally true on the international scale – we can explain war, trade and global poverty, discuss the existing mechanisms for coping with these issues and examine what moral demands these facts place on individual nations and individual human beings.

 Why study with us?

 University College Dublin’s School of Politics and International Relations is the largest and most diverse in the state and combines a variety of approaches to all political matters with special expertise in particular areas.
 Such areas of particular expertise include: European studies, development studies, comparative politics, Irish politics, political theory, international relations and British-Irish studies.
-It was recently ranked in the Top 100 Universities in the world for Politics and International Studies and is ranked No. 1 in Ireland by Subject.
+It was ranked in the Top 100 Universities in the world for Politics and International Studies by Subject in 2017.